KateMorley/grid/README.md

 ## Future plans

 Battery storage data isn’t yet shown.
-Elexon Insights Solution includes several battery storage systems in its ‘other’ category, but only discharging is reported.
+Elexon Insights Solution only reports on discharging of battery storage systems.
 Without charging being reported, this would lead to double-counting of generation.

 I’m not currently planning any other major changes.
 I believe it’s better for a project like this to have a limited scope and a concise interface serving the general public than to attempt to offer specialised analysis for energy industry experts.